-The centre comprised of a two storey house and separate studio apartment, which was found to be homely, suitably decorated and overall in a good state of repair.
-The house and studio apartment were found to be a suitable size and layout for the residents.
+The centre comprised of a two storey, four bed-roomed house which was found to be homely, suitably decorated and overall in a good state of repair.
+However, there were a small number of worn and broken surfaces on kitchen press doors and on work tops.
+It was reported that quotes for a new kitchen were being sought.
+The house was found to be a suitable size and layout for the two residents.
 Each of the residents had their own bedroom which they had personalised according to their individual tastes and preferences.